-Significantly, the DEP is not proposing to utilize the California-sales-based calculations to determine the number of ZEV trucks that would need to be sold in New Jersey under the proposed opt-in to CARB's ACT Rule.
-Instead, the DEP intends to apply the above-listed ZEV-percentage sales mandates and weighting factors to the number and types of conventionally-fueled MD and HD vehicles that a manufacturer sells in New Jersey.
-One very important outcome from substituting New Jersey sales-based data for the California sales-based data is that New Jersey's ACT Program will not be "identical" to California's.
-The number and mix of MD and HD vehicles sold into New Jersey is fundamentally different from the number and mix of MD and HD vehicles sold in California.
-The result to MD and HD vehicle manufacturers is that the ACT Program as implemented in California, on the one hand, and in New Jersey, on the other, will not be identical.
+Significantly, the DEP is not proposing to utilize the California-sales-based calculations to determine the number and types of ZEV trucks that would need to be sold in Maine under the proposed opt-in to CARB's ACT Rule.
+Instead, the DEP intends to apply the above-listed ZEV-percentage sales mandates and weighting factors to the number and types of conventionally-fueled MD and HD vehicles that a manufacturer sells in Maine.
+One very important outcome from substituting Maine sales-based data for the California sales-based data is that Maine's ACT Program will not be "identical" to California's.
+The number and, more importantly, the mix of MD and HD vehicles sold into Maine is fundamentally different from the number and mix of MD and HD vehicles sold in California.
+The result to MD and HD vehicle manufacturers is that the ACT Program as implemented in California, on the one hand, and in Maine, on the other, will not be identical.
+In essence, Maine is proposing to adopt new and separate sets of MD and HD ZEV standards - which it is not authorized to do.

 Consider the following example: In 2028, Manufacturer A sells in California 400 Class 2b-3 Group trucks, 200 Class 4-8 Group trucks, and 400 Class 7-8 tractors.
 Under the ACT Program's percentage-based ZEV-sales mandates in 2028, that Manufacturer will need to sell 80 Class 2b-3 ZEV trucks, 60 Class 4-8 ZEV trucks, and 80 Class 7-8 ZEV tractor-trucks.
-To that Manufacturer, the breakdown for its overall production of MD and HD ZEVs in 2028 for California will need to be 36.5% Class 2b-3 trucks, 27% Class 4-8 trucks, and 36.5% Class 7-8 tractor-trucks (to total 100% of the Manufacturer's ZEV-truck production).
-However, if that same Manufacturer A sells in New Jersey that same year (2028) 300 Class 2b-3 Group trucks, 150 Class 4-8 Group trucks, and 50 Class 7-8 tractors, it will need to sell 60 Class 2b-3 ZEV trucks, 45 Class 4-8 ZEV trucks, and 10 Class 7-8 ZEV tractors.
-Under that scenario, the practical result to that same Manufacturer is that the manufacturing profile for its overall production of ZEV trucks for New Jersey (as distinguished from California) will need to be 52% Class 2b-3 trucks, 39% Class 4-8 trucks, and 9% Class 7-8 tractor-trucks.
-Thus, to that Manufacturer, and in practice to any manufacturer, the ZEV-truck production mandates under the ACT Program are not identical for California and New Jersey.
+To that Manufacturer, the breakdown for its overall production of MD and HD ZEVs in 2028 for California will need to be 36.5% Class 2b-3 trucks, 27% Class 4-8 trucks, and 36.5% Class 7-8 tractor-trucks (to total 100% of the Manufacturer's required ZEV-truck production).
+However, if that same Manufacturer A sells in Maine that same year (2028) 300 Class 2b-3 Group trucks, 150 Class 4-8 Group trucks, and 50 Class 7-8 tractors, it will need to sell 60 Class 2b-3 ZEV trucks, 45 Class 4-8 ZEV trucks, and 10 Class 7-8 ZEV tractors.
+Under that scenario, the practical result to that same Manufacturer is that the manufacturing profile for its overall production of ZEV trucks for Maine (as distinguished from California) will need to be 52% Class 2b-3 trucks, 39% Class 4-8 trucks, and 9% Class 7-8 tractor-trucks.
+Thus, to that Manufacturer, and in practice to any manufacturer, the ZEV-truck production mandates under the ACT Program are not identical for California and Maine.

 Significantly, the disparate and non-identical impacts on manufacturers from imposing the prescribed ZEV-sales mandates on differing mixes of truck sales in the two States will be exacerbated even more - multiplied, in fact - once the ACT Rule's various ZEV-credit multipliers (weighted differently for the three different weight-class groupings) are applied to manufacturers' differing mixes of trucks sold each year in the two States.
-That multiplying effect of the very real differences between the implementation of the ZEV mandates makes it even more apparent that the ACT Program would not apply identically to manufacturers selling trucks in New Jersey and California.
-The net result is that the DEP is not authorized to adopt the ACT Program under CAA Section 177.
+That multiplying effect of the very real differences between the implementation of the ZEV mandates makes it even more apparent that the ACT Program would not apply identically to manufacturers selling trucks in Maine and California.
+The net result is that the DEP is not authorized to adopt the ACT Program under CAA Section 177.1